 Corporate Data Protection

 As identified in the survey results below (see Workforce Management), Hong Kong’s new security law has raised a concern for companies with physical locations in the administrative region.
 Under the new law, authorities can require information from companies (including personal data), search properties, restrict or prohibit travel, freeze or confiscate assets, and intercept communications without a court order.
 Because of this, many businesses are assessing their ability to control data security – and how this may impact their clients’ willingness to continue partnering/doing business together.

-If anyone within a company is suspected of breaking the law, the individual, the individual’s employer, and anyone the individual socializes or works with, is at risk of their data being collected under the new legislation.
-As a result, companies that are heavily dependent on data such as technology-based companies, consulting firms, non-governmental organizations, banks, and pharmaceutical companies should pay particular attention to the scope of potential government access to employee and company information.
+If anyone within a company is suspected of breaking the law, the individual, the individual’s employer, and anyone the individual socialises or works with, is at risk of their data being collected under the new legislation.
+As a result, companies that are heavily dependent on data such as technology-based companies, consulting firms, non-governmental organisations, banks, and pharmaceutical companies should pay particular attention to the scope of potential government access to employee and company information.

 Talent Assessment and Education: Duty of Care